micha31r/Falling-Matrix/README.md

 # Falling Matrix
- A remake of the falling matrix effect from The Matrix in Python.
+ A remake of the falling matrix effect from The Matrix in Python